 Our perineal suturing workshop is accredited by Royal College of Midwives.
 It is facilitated by an experienced Perineal Specialist Midwife.
 The course is specifically designed for midwives, student midwives and junior obstetricians in a friendly and relaxed environment.
 The venue is purposely chosen to take you away from the clinical environment.
 At Peri Health, we value your experience and aim to make it a positive one.
 We maintain small groups per session to ensure that high standards, adequate attention and support is provided during the practical session.

-You will practice: How to handle surgical instruments
+- How to handle surgical instruments

 - Continuous non lock technique

 - Subcuticular technique

 - Perineal infiltration prior to episiotomy using a 3 D model

 We use a wide range of flesh-like simulators( suture pad, dome shaped model, 3 D perineal model) for you to practice suturing.
 You get to suture as many times as you need to feel confident support by the training team.
 The 3 D simulator is an accurate life size anatomy with all the relevant landmarks.
 It gives a realistic feedback of human tissue and has an open rectum for rectal examination after the repair.